Secchi Disc Update 6/27/2025

 Microcystins are a family of toxins produced by cyanobacteria, a type of blue-green algae, that can cause serious illness in humans and death in animals

-Friends of Lake Winnecook test for Microcystins, the test results for 2024 were negative for the presence of Microcystins.
+Friends of Lake Winnecook tested for Microcystins in 2023 and 2024, the results were negative for the presence of Microcystins.

 Secchi Disk